thevoiddeveloper/NeetCode/README.md

 # NeetCode
-This repro contains all the sessions from NeetCode
+This repro contains notes from NeetCode